-- Who Immediately contact the police by calling 999 or via your control room, giving them the information shown under Confirm - How use all the channels of communication available to you to inform visitors and staff of the danger. - Plan for a firearms / weapons incident. - 1.
-How you would communicate with staff and visitors - 2.
+- Who immediately contact the police by calling 999 or via your control room, giving them the information shown under Confirm. - How use all the channels of communication available to you to inform worshippers, visitors and staff of the danger. - Plan for a firearms / weapons incident. - 1.
+How you would communicate with worshippers, visitors and staff. - 2.
 What key messages would you give to them in order to keep them safe. - 3.
-Think about incorporating this into your emergency planning and briefings - Test your plan before you run your event
+Think about incorporating this into your emergency planning and briefings. - Test the plan for your place of worship.